asylumexp/palera1n-gui/README.md

     - Release: not sure what to do with this one yet

-    - Swift: swift version \n
+    - Swift: swift version

-    - Python: python version \n
+    - Python: python version

 # Credits
 - [Nathan](https://github.com/verygenericname)